syedaareebashah/learn-low-code-agentic-ai/00_prompt_engineering/readme.md

 ### 1. Create a Testing Framework

+A testing framework is a documented, organized system for recording and analyzing how different prompts perform when interacting with an AI model.
+It involves creating a standardized way to:

+- Record prompt variations, their goals, and settings (e.g., model used, temperature).
+- Test these prompts to assess the quality of the AI's outputs.
+- Evaluate results based on specific criteria (e.g., accuracy, relevance, style).
+- Iterate by refining prompts based on insights from the tests.

+The framework ensures that prompt engineering is not a haphazard process but a methodical one, allowing users to identify what works, what doesn’t, and how to improve prompts over time.

 Document your prompts systematically:

 | Prompt Version | Goal | Model | Temperature | Output Quality | Notes |